Multicultural Student Organizations

 MIPS provides time, space, and resources to students so that they can create a nurturing, expressive, and supporting environment among themselves and with the greater St. Kate's community.
-Explore the current MIPS student organizations below.
+Explore the current multicultural student organizations below.
+To get involved with any of the organizations you can attend the Activities Fair in September or contact the respective organization directly.

 Asian Women's Association (AWA)

-The St. Catherine University Asian Women's Association is a networking organization for Asian women.
-The Asian Women's Association represents the interests of Asian students, educates and promotes awareness of Asian cultures and issues.
+The Asian Women's Association is a networking organization for Asian women.
+The Asian Women's Association represents the interests of Asian students, educates and promotes awareness of Asian cultures and issues and perspectives to the university community.

-Meetings occur every other Thursday from noon-1 p.m. in the St. Mary's Lounge on the St. Paul Campus.
+Meetings occur every other Thursday from 12:00 p.m. – 1:00 p.m. in the St. Mary's Lounge in St. Mary Hall on the St. Paul campus.

 Black Student Association (BSA)

-Meetings occur Wednesdays from 4:30 p.m. - 5:30 p.m. in the Student Org Center of the Coeur de Catherine (CdC) on the St. Paul Campus.
+Meetings occur Thursdays from 12:00 p.m. – 1:00 p.m. in the Student Org Center of the Coeur de Catherine (CdC) on the St. Paul Campus.

 Latina Student Association (LSA)

-Meetings occur Wednesdays from 5 p.m. - 6 p.m. in the Student Org Center of the CdC on the St. Paul Campus.
-(Occasionally the meeting place is changed due to crowding, check your email for updates).
+Meetings occur Thursdays from 12 p.m. - 1 p.m. in the Student Org Center in the Coeur de Catherine (CdC) building on the St. Paul Campus.
+(Occasionally the meeting place is changed due to space availability; check your email for updates).

 Muslim Student Association (MSA)

-MSA provides a community of support, services, activities, and interaction to all Muslim students at St. Kate's.
+Muslim Student Association provides a community of support, services, activities, and interaction to all Muslim students at St. Kate's.
 MSA sponsors Ramadan Awareness Day.
 They host a dinner and a fast-a-thon, sponsor a speaker, and coordinate a food drive.
-Learn more »

 Meetings occur Thursdays from 12:30 p.m. -1:30 p.m. in the Abigail Q. McCarthy Center for Women in the CdC on the St. Paul Campus.